Shivateja3/Capstone-Project/README.md

-# Capstone-Project
+## Identifying Misinformation in News Articles Using NLP and Machine Learning
-Identifying Misinformation in News Articles Using NLP and Machine Learning
+# Project Overview